 helps people defend against Prostitution, Massage, and Obscenity Offenses

 Every once in awhile, law enforcement will conduct stings to enforce prostitution, unlicensed massage, and obscenity laws.
-Whether you or a loved one was caught up in one of these stings, or otherwise has been accused or arrested on a prostitution, unlicensed massage, or obscenity offense, give the experienced criminal defense attorneys at SLG Law a call today to discuss the case and what we can do for you.
+Whether you or a loved one was caught up in one of these stings, or otherwise has been accused or arrested on a prostitution, unlicensed massage, or obscenity offense, give the experienced criminal defense attorney at LGL a call today to discuss the case and what we can do for you.

 What evidence will the State usually have in a prostitution case?

 Prostitution cases typically involve "stings" performed by law enforcement.
 Every so often, the sheriff's office will set up a sting where a female law enforcement officer poses as a prostitute or a john and they arrest anyone who falls in their net.
 Typically, they will audio record the conversation.
 Because they are casting a wide net and arresting a large number of people, they don't typically spend too much time on the investigation and evidence collection of any one case or defendant.
 So, when the case gets to court, the officers don't remember you from any other person that was arrested that night.
 Therefore, they typically have to rely on the information in their report and the audio recording.
 We have found that these reports are often lacking in detail.
 The recordings are often of poor quality and do not always support the officers allegation that a crime occurred.

 Because law enforcement is assuming that most people will simply plead guilty and not fight the charges against them, those that do defend against the charges often have a viable defense.
 Call our experienced criminal defense attorneys to discuss your case, the possible defenses, and how we can help you with your case.

 What if I'm not a United States Citizen and I'm charged with prostitution, unlicensed massage or some other obscenity offense?
 Could I be deported?